Working with a large or small publisher is exactly the same, except…

 They often have a development team that will help take your game that last mile and they may not require a lot more of your help getting it there.

 In short, they have the resources to make things happen and have the power of numbers behind them.
 They’re working with quantity and have a way better chance to get your game in front of a wider audience.

 There are also some distinct advantages to working with a smaller publisher.
 First and foremost, your game will likely get out there sooner.
 Rather than waiting in a queue, it could be their number one priority, and they will be looking to release it sooner rather than later.

 You will also likely have a closer working relationship with a small publisher.
 They may ask for more of your input and allow you to have more creative control.
 You may end up doing more work, but at the same time your finalized game could look a lot closer to your original vision.

-What a small publisher lacks in size and resources, they make up for in speed and relationship building.
+What a small publisher lacks in size and resources, they may be able to make up for in speed, learning opportunities, and relationship building.

 What benefits do you see of working with a large publisher?
-What benefits are unique to the smaller publisher?
+What benefits are unique to a smaller publisher?

 I’d love to hear your thoughts and about your own experiences.